ABSTRACT SUBMISSION

 9) Acceptance emails for new submissions will be sent in May 2024.

 10) Authors will receive an email with their assigned date and time for presenting after confirming their participation.
-To confirm and hold your space, authors are required to complete registration by the early bird registration deadline of July 17, 2022 at 12pm (noon), Australian Western Standard Time (AWST) (GMT+8).
+To confirm and hold your space, authors are required to complete registration by the early bird registration deadline of end of day July 24, 2024.

 11) All accepted abstracts will be available on the SMM2024 Conference Program approximately two weeks prior to the meeting.